mbakker7/ttim/README.md

 * The manual is available from the docs directory or can be viewed [here](http://mbakker7.github.io/ttim/docs/builddocs/html/index.html).
 * Example Notebooks are available from the notebooks directory on github, of from [here](https://github.com/mbakker7/ttim/tree/master/notebooks).

-##Testing installation:

-    ipython
-    import ttim.ttimtest

-An example model is imported and two graphs are shown.
-When this is run from the regular Python prompt (not IPython), the model is created and solved but the figure is probably not shown (depending on your default settings of matplotlib).

 ## Citation

-Some of the papers that you may want to cite when using TTim are
+Some of the papers that you may want to cite when using TTim are:

 * M. Bakker.
 2013.
 Semi-analytic modeling of transient multi-layer flow with TTim.
 Hydrogeology Journal, 21: 935Ð943.
 * M .Bakker.
 2013.
 Analytic modeling of transient multi-layer flow.
 In: Advances in Hydrogeology, edited by P Mishra and K Kuhlman, Springer, Heidelberg, 95-114.